 Population Structure of Bottlenose Dolphins

 Ecology of Humpback Whales Along the Antarctic Peninsula

+We are part of the Palmer Long Term Ecological Research (LTER) team, studying the the ecology of the Antarctic Peninsula, supported by the National Science Foundation.
+Our component of this six-year project is led by Read Lab alum Ari Friedlaender; Dave Johnston, Doug Nowacek and Andy are also co-PIs.
 Each January, we sample humpback whales (using photo-identification and biopsy techniques) and their prey from Palmer Station and deploy satellite-linked tags on humpbacks over a broader area of the Antarctic Peninsula from the Antarctic Research Vessel Laurence M. Gould.

 Ecology of Short-finned Pilot Whales

 Conservation of the Vaquita

 The vaquita is the most endangered marine mammal and one of the world’s most endangered mammals.
 The remnant population now numbers fewer than 50 animals and lives in a tiny area in the northern Gulf of California.
 The Government of Mexico is working to conserve the species, but it is threatened by an illegal fishery for the totoaba, an endangered sea bass that is also endemic to the Gulf of California.
 Totoaba swim bladders are dried and smuggled from Mexico to China, sometimes through the United States.
 Andy is a member of CIRVA, the international recovery team for this species.
 In 2018, Andy was part of an international team that attempted to capture some of the last vaquitas and move them into a temporary sanctuary.